Poszda/Healthcare-Management-System-Service/README.md

 A web-based management system designed for large healthcare organizations with multiple medical centers (hospitals, clinics, etc.).
 It supports three distinct user roles—**Patients**, **Doctors**, and **Hospital Managers**—each with tailored features for their specific needs.

 With tools like social-media-inspired medical profiles, smart appointment scheduling and role-based access, the platform helps users manage their health information, appointments, and medical records efficiently.
-Doctors can access analytics and patient data to improve decision-making, while manager have control over the clinical and operational aspects of the medical centers.
+Doctors can access analytics and patient data to improve decision-making, while managers have control over the clinical and operational aspects of the medical centers.

 > 🎯 **Curious what the app looks like?**
 [Jump to Application Demo ↓](#application-demo) to browse videos showcasing key features and user experiences.